 Travertine vs. Marble and other stones

-Travertine is easily distinguishable from other stones due to the deposits that form in the rock when precipitation from the heat and air erodes the stone underground, which is why it’s frequently found in springs, lakes, and valleys.
-Travertine is also an environmentally friendly alternative to other building material because it doesn’t go through a rigorous manufacturing process.
+Travertine is easily distinguishable from other stones due to the deposits that form in the rock when precipitation from the heat and air erodes the stone underground, which is why it resides in springs, lakes, and valleys.
+Travertine is also an environmentally friendly alternative to other building materials because it doesn’t go through a rigorous manufacturing process.

 Travertine is also distinct from other stones due to the fibrous pores in the stone.
 The holes in the stone can be filled for a smooth finish or left untouched, giving a rugged and natural look.
 The pores in the travertine are not only aesthetically appealing but they also quickly absorb water, making travertine a perfect choice for an outdoor area for a pool.